 Are you guilty of having at least five browser tabs open at a time?
 Do you frequently rip your attention away from the task at hand to check your email or scroll through your phone?

 That divided focus is not only sabotaging your productivity.
 Multitasking reduces productivity and decreases your attention span.
 In fact, research shows over and over again that switching between tasks can lead to more mistakes.

 Challenge yourself to focus on one thing at a time.
 You’ll have a much easier time noticing the details when your focus isn’t spread so thin.

 If consistency is a problem for you, templates and checklists can help you take care of the details time and time again.

 Have an email you frequently send?
 Save it as a canned response.
 Have a task or project you complete on a regular basis?
 Create a template that has the barebones started, and make a checklist to ensure you handle all of the little elements that are easy to forget.

 It’ll involve a little bit of time and energy upfront, but is a super effective way to boost your consistency with details moving forward.

-Once you’ve completed something, ask a colleague or friend (preferably one who prides themselves on being detail-oriented) to review your work.
+Once you’ve completed something, ask a colleague or friend to review your work.